-For most student loan borrowers, federal student loans are a better choice than private student loans.
-Interest rates are typically lower, repayment options are more flexible, and cancellation options exist.
-Students should use federal student loans to the extent they are available—after first exploring scholarship and grant availability—and consider private loans only when federal aid isn't enough to cover their education costs.
+For most student loan borrowers, federal student loans are better than private student loans.
+Interest rates are typically lower, repayment options might be more flexible, and there are cancellation options.
+Students should use federal student loans to the extent available—after first exploring scholarship and grant availability—and consider private loans only when federal aid isn't enough to cover their education costs.

 The Department of Education makes Federal Direct Loans.
 The four main types of Direct Loans are Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans.

-Undergraduate students who can show they need financial help can get this kind of loan.
+Direct subsidized loans.
+Undergraduate students who show they need financial help can get this kind of loan.
 The government pays the interest on a Direct Subsidized Loan during the following periods:

-A credit check is part of the application process, unlike other federal student loans, and applicants can't have an adverse credit history.
+Unlike other federal student loans, a credit check is part of the application process, and applicants can't have an adverse credit history.

-With a Direct Consolidation Loan, you can combine (consolidate) your federal education loans into one loan.
+Direct consolidation loans.
+With a Direct consolidation loan, you can combine (consolidate) your federal education loans into one loan.

 In January 2010, the government passed legislation ending the FFEL program, and no FFELs were made after June 30, 2010.
 So, if you took out your federal student loan after June 30, 2010, your loan is a Direct Loan.

-Perkins Loans were previously available to undergraduate, graduate, and professional students who had exceptional financial need.
+Perkins Loans were previously available to undergraduate, graduate, and professional students with exceptional financial needs.
 Under federal law, the authority for schools to make new Perkins Loans ended on September 30, 2017, with final disbursements permitted through June 30, 2018.
 Students can no longer receive Perkins Loans.

-Federal student loans have many advantages when compared to private student loans and just a few disadvantages.
+Federal student loans have many advantages compared to private student loans and just a few disadvantages.

 Federal student loans are almost always a better choice than private student loans.
 Here's why: